Polymer/old-docs-site/getting-the-code.md

 To check that your development environment is ready, start a local web server and run one of the included sample projects:

-1. **Start a local web server** with the `toolkit/` folder as the web root.
+1. **Start a local web server** in the folder where you have `toolkit/` and `toolkit-ui` checked out.
-2. In your browser, navigate to [http://localhost/workbench/menu.html](http://localhost/toolkit/workbench/menu.html), or whichever port you started the server on.
+2. In your browser, navigate to [http://localhost/toolkit-ui/workbench/menu.html](http://localhost/toolkit-ui/workbench/menu.html), or whichever port you started the server on.
 You should see a menu of items, as shown below.

-<iframe src="/toolkit/workbench/menu.html" style="width:270px;height:220px;border:none;"></iframe>
+<iframe src="/toolkit-ui/workbench/menu.html" style="width:270px;height:220px;border:none;"></iframe>

 ### About branches